 8.2.5.
 Tests for conformity of production of vehicles fuelled by LPG or NG/biomethane may be performed with a commercial fuel of which the C3/C4 ratio lies between those of the reference fuels in the case of LPG, or of one of the high or low caloric fuels in the case of NG/biomethane.
-In all cases a fuel analysis shall be presented to the responsible authority.8.
+In all cases a fuel analysis shall be presented to the responsible authority.

+8.2.6.
+Acceptance of CoP test